Rethinking Non-idealities in Memristive Crossbars for Adversarial Robustness in Neural Networks: Background Related Work

 DNNs are vulnerable to adversarial attacks in which the model gets fooled by applying precisely calculated small perturbations on the input, leading to high confidence misclassification~\cite{quanos}.
-The authors in~\cite{goodfellow} have proposed a method called \textit{Fast Gradient Sign Method} (FGSM) to generate the adversarial input by linearization of the loss function ($L$) of the trained models with respect to the input ($X$) as shown in equation~(\ref{eq:Xadv}).
+The authors in~\cite{goodfellow} introduced \textit{Fast Gradient Sign Method} (FGSM) to generate adversarial input ($X_{adv}$) by linearization of the loss function ($L$) of the trained models with respect to the input ($X$):

 Here, $y_{true}$ is the true class label for the input X; $\theta$ denotes the model parameters (weights, biases etc.) and $\epsilon$ quantifies the degree of distortion.
 The quantity $\Delta=\epsilon~\times~sign(\nabla_{x} L(\theta,X,y_{true}))$ is the net perturbation added to the input ($X$), which is controlled by $\epsilon$.
 It is noteworthy that gradient propagation is, thus, a crucial step in unleashing an adversarial attack.
-Furthermore, the contribution of gradient to $\Delta$ would vary for different layers of the network depending upon the activations~\cite{quanos}.
+Furthermore, the contribution of gradient to $\Delta$ varies for different layers of the network~\cite{quanos}.
 In addition to FGSM-based attacks, multi-step variants of FGSM, such as \textit{Projected Gradient Descent} (PGD)~\cite{pgd} have also been proposed that cast stronger attacks.

-To build resilience against against small adversarial perturbations, defense mechanisms such as gradient masking or obfuscation~\cite{gradmask} have been proposed.
-Such methods construct a model devoid of useful gradients, thereby making it difficult to create an adversarial attack.

-\textbf{Types of Attacks:} Broadly, attacks to evaluate adversarial robustness are classified as: \textit{Black-Box} (BB) and \textit{White-Box} (WB).
-WB attacks are launched when the attacker has complete knowledge of the target model parameters and training information.
-BB attacks, on the other hand, are launched when the attacker has no knowledge about the target model parameters.
-Resilience against WB adversaries also guarantees resilience against the BB ones for similar perturbation ($\epsilon$) range~\cite{quanos}.
-Thus, all our subsequent experiments are based on WB adversaries for the assessment of adversarial robustness.